zahere/MLOps-24/README.md

 ### Usage

-1. Prepare your datasets and ensure they are formatted correctly.
+1. Prepare your datasets and ensure you add the configuration json to /config folder .
 2. Define your pipelines and train your models.
 3. Configure the `analyses_to_run` list and the `analysis_methods` dictionary.
 4. Execute the analyses using the `ModelImprover` class.